 I wish you all the best on this journey, and invite you to read on… maybe I’m one of them?

 I want to find out how you’re oriented to the world and to learning.

 My Supervisor Training was through Wingspan.
-It went beyond the basics for clinicians dedicated to providing excellent supervision to interns on the track to becoming extraordinary therapists.
+It went beyond the basics for clinicians dedicated to providing excellent supervision to associates on the track to becoming extraordinary therapists.

-We have an online group of gifted healers, who stay connected in order to support each other, our interns and their clients.
-I value the consultation I receive there and my interns benefit from having access to our Hive Mind.
+We have an online group of gifted healers who stay connected in order to support each other, our associates and their clients.
+I value the consultation I receive there and my associates benefit from having access to our Hive Mind.

 Supervision is a developmental process.

-Initially, I am very hands-on with my interns.
+Initially, I am very hands-on with my associates.
 As I – and you – become more comfortable with your abilities and instinct, you become more and more independent.

 In the last part of the internship, I see myself more in a consultant role, encouraging you to make further connection with other professionals and dusting off your confidence when needed.

 My role as supervisor is part teacher, part consultant and part counselor – in no particular order.
 I keep each hat handy.